agentshark007/Fleet-Command/README.md

 **Status:** In development — unfinished.
 Features, gameplay, and content may change.

 Fleet Command is a small real-time strategy (RTS) prototype written in Python.
 It uses a lightweight internal UI/game window wrapper (`pgiud.py`) built on top of pygame to render the game, handle input, and play sounds.
-The project demonstrates unit types, simple AI/team behavior, and a scene-based UI (main menu, new game, paused, settings).

 This repository contains the game's source code, assets (images/fonts/sounds), and a minimal custom UI wrapper so the project can be run locally for development.

 ## Quick overview

-- Language: Python (tested on Python 3.12 based on compiled .pyc files in the repo)
+- Language: Python (tested on Python 3.12)
 - Runtime: pygame (the repository includes `pgiud.py` which depends on pygame)
 - Entry point: `python main.py` (which calls `app.main()`)